hngu/leetcode/README.md

 - When stuck, work backwards from a solution.
 Assuming you had the solution - how would you move backwards to get to the original problem?
 - Power set: for each number, get the subset of the rest of the numbers with and without that number.
 Think bit flipping.
 - Permuations: ordering of elements.
 Order is important.
 To generate permutations, for each number pick it then permute the rest of the numbers
+- Binary Search Tree stack traversal: store the left side of tree, then pop.
+If the popped element has a right subtree, store its left side tree.

 Questions:
 - What data type will the input be?
 Will it always be the same data type?